WordPress developer for hire

 What is a WordPress developer?
 A WordPress developer is a software engineer who builds, customises, and maintains websites and applications on WordPress using PHP, JavaScript (including React for Gutenberg blocks), MySQL, and the WordPress core APIs.
 The role spans custom themes and plugins, Core Web Vitals optimisation, security hardening, and integration with third-party systems.
 This is the engineering side of WordPress, distinct from a page-builder assembler who configures pre-built themes such as Divi, Elementor, or Avada.
 I have been developing, optimising, and repairing WordPress sites and stores for nearly two decades.
 If you already know what you need, the service scope and pricing are below.

-Who: Mariusz Szatkowski, Senior WordPress developer with 20+ years of experience and hundreds of completed projects.
+Who: Mariusz Szatkowski, Senior WordPress developer with over 20 years of experience (WordPress since 2006).
 Based in Gdynia, serving clients across Europe, the United Kingdom, Germany, Norway, and North America.

 What: Custom WordPress and WooCommerce, Headless CMS architectures, Core Web Vitals optimisation (90+ scores), PSR-12/WPCS code quality, multilingual sites, API integrations, and performance engineering.